Implementing a Data Platform

 On the other hand, FaaS allows developers to put their efforts into the applications by abstracting them in a way you focus only on the functions of them.
 Functions are the individual components that make your application, for example individual tasks like adding new data to a SQL table, authentication, adding new users, etc. These functions are triggered by an event, have a finite duration and are allocated on stateless containers (computing power) provisioned by the cloud provider based on the complexity of the coding and current demand.

-An example of FaaS is Azure Functions in Azure, Lambda in AWS or Google cloud functions in GCP.
+An example of FaaS is Azure Functions in Azure, Lambda in AWS or Google Cloud Functions in GCP.

 Diagram of a general data platform